Ellesmere Canal: Frankton Junction to Llanymynech

-This section (the Llanymynech Branch) is now designated as part of the Montgomery Canal (combining the Llanymynech Branch of the Ellesmere Canal with the Montgomeryshire Canal).
-The section from Frankton Junction to the Weston Branch was originally intended to be the main line of the canal.
-Bridge numbering (which starts at Hurleston Junction) continues down the Llanymynech Branch, and despite now being regarded as two separate canals (the Llangollen and the Montgomery) this numbering scheme remains.
+This section (the Llanymynech Branch) is now designated as part of the Montgomery Canal (which combines the branch and the Montgomeryshire Canal).
+The section from Frankton Junction to Lockgate Bridge (where the branch meets the Weston Arm) was originally intended to be the main line of the Ellesmere Canal.

+Bridge numbering starts at Hurleston Junction, where the Llangollen Canal and the Shropshire Union Canal main line meet, and continues down the Llanymynech Branch despite the Llangollen and Montgomery Canal now being regarded as two separate canals.

-Frankton Junction to Weston Lullingfields
+Lockgate Bridge to Weston Lullingfields

-This section was originally intended to be the main line of the canal, and is now infilled.
+This section was originally intended to be the main line of the canal and is now infilled.
 The 5+1/2 mi arm had wharves at Hordley, Dandyford, Pedlar's Bridge, Shade Oak and Weston Lullingfields.
 At Weston Lullingfields the canal company built a wharf, four lime kilns, a public house, stables, a clerk's house and weighing machine.
 These were opened in 1797 and closed in 1917 when the Weston branch was closed following a breach of the canal.